viviandotdev/ObsidianVault/20 Sources/The most important skill college students should learn.md

 ### Summary

 Learn how to reason

-The speaker discusses a story about captain remained calm in a crtical situation and was able to resolve it calmly with reason>
+The speaker discusses a story about captain remained calm in a critical situation and was able to resolve it calmly with reason
+Be knowledgeable and able to explain the answers to questions in a way that the person asking can understand

+When the planes left wing broke off and debris was flying out, He immediately explains to the passengers on the plane that they have practiced scenarios like this before during training and will do their job to ensure a safe landing.

+He explinas to the cabinet crew why they should practice a landing in the sky first to make sure the math works out and the plane won't